sjb8100/Raspberry-Pi/Core3Interrupt/README.md

 We then assign the interrupt vector (like you would on core0) but then command core3 to jump to a small code that simply enables it's interrupts and deadloops.
 As the interrupt is re-routed core3 it spends all it's time deadlooping and processing the interrupts.
 >
 As per usual you can simply copy the files in the DiskImg directory onto a formatted SD card and place in Pi to test.

+To compile edit the makefile so the compiler path matches your compiler:
+>
+For Pi1:
+>     NOT VALID PROCESSOR ONLY HAS 1 CORE
+For Pi2:
+>     Make Pi2
+For Pi3 in 32 Bit:
+>     Make Pi3
+For Pi3 in 64 Bit:
+>     Make Pi3-64

+To clean for full compile:
+>     Make Clean